 This Listener allows the user to specify a Generic Socket based protocol over which data will be received into the eiConsole environment.

-You will see three different tabs: Basic, Advanced and Scenario.
+You will see four different tabs: Basic, Advanced, Transaction Logging and Scenario.

 1. Basic: The Port specifies the inbound port to which the external system will connect.
 The Char Set configuration option specifies the character set that the source system will use to write data through into the eiConsole.

 2. Advanced: This tab has the options to initialize the Listener on trigger only.